gvazdas/svencoop/README.md

 .listsounds - display chatsounds in console; .listsounds hgrunt to show only HECU sounds.

 .csvolume number - set chatsounds volume between 0.0 and 1.0 (default 1.0).

+.csadmin - front panel for admins.
+Some settings can be toggled between ON/OFF.

 ## Adding your own sound files